Pizza vs. Pasta — Health Impact and Nutrition Comparison

 Pizza is richer in protein than pasta.
 It is almost double the number of proteins.

-The amounts of fats are mostly due to the toppings that are added on top of pizza and pasta.
-The more cheese, meat, chicken, seafood, and oil or butter are added the higher the amounts of fat would be.
+The amounts of fats are primarily due to the toppings added on top of pizza and pasta.
+The more cheese, meat, chicken, seafood, and oil or butter are added, the higher the amounts of fat would be.

 Cholesterol and trans fats

 It is also important to note that cholesterol and trans fats increase or decrease as toppings vary.
-For example, the more the toppings are meat-based for example pepperoni, salami, ground beef, or even some fish products the higher the cholesterol amounts will be.
-In addition to that, the more processed or fried elements are added, for example, different processed cheeses or fried elements added on top of pizza, the higher the trans fat content would be.
+For example, the more the toppings are meat-based, for example, pepperoni, salami, ground beef, or even some fish products, the higher the cholesterol amounts will be.
+In addition to that, more processed or fried elements are added.
+For example, different processed cheeses or fried elements added to pizza, the higher the trans fat content would be.
 It is important to take into consideration the amounts of cholesterol and trans fats.